ravidorr/ForkSure/docs/google-play/GOOGLE_PLAY_COMPLIANCE_FIX.md

 1. User generates AI content using the app
 2. AI-generated content is displayed with a prominent "🚩 Report Content" button
-3. User taps the report button if they find content inappropriate
+3. User taps the report button if they find the content inappropriate
-4. A dialog appears with report reason options and optional details field
+4. A dialog appears with report reason options and an optional details field
 5. User selects reason and optionally adds details
 6. User taps "Submit Report"
 7. Android email intent opens with pre-filled report to ravidor@gmail.com